emilienaufauvre/Java-RMI-Chat/README.md

   and each pseudo associated to a password.

 * For backup issues, the message history file should not be stored on the host, but on the client side.
+We could also save the message history every _X_ minutes or every _Y_ messages to avoid loosing them on a power cut for example.

 * For performance issues, limitations should be added (maximum number of clients, maximum length of messages, etc.), and recovery algorithms should be optimized.